kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/realtime/index.md

 # `realtime`

-Add or remove [real-time subscriptions](/core/2/guides/essentials/real-time) from the backend.
+Adds or removes [real-time subscriptions](/core/2/guides/essentials/real-time) from the backend.

 ## `registerSubscription`